Skip to main content

 Must-Try Dishes: House Lasagna (béchamel & meat sauce), Pappardelle al Ragu, Veal Scaloppine

-What makes it special: Conversation-first dining room with handmade pastas and steady execution.
+What Makes it Special: Conversation-first dining room with handmade pastas and steady execution.

 From 13-time world pizza champion Tony Gemignani, this fast-casual spot serves New York, Detroit, Grandma, and Sicilian style pizzas using ancient grain dough.
 The counter-service format with limited seating makes it ideal for quick late-night slices or whole pies to-go until 11pm on weekends.